sangambaral17/TradeMaster/README.md

 ## 🎯 Overview

-TradeMaster® is a professional, desktop-based inventory and sales management system **specially designed for Nepal's retail market**.
+**Walsong TradeMaster®** is a professional, desktop-based inventory and sales management system **specially designed for Nepal's retail market**.
 Built with cutting-edge .NET technology, it provides enterprise-grade features with full support for **Nepali Rupees (NPR)** and local business practices at an affordable price point.

 ### ✨ Key Features